Kinesiology Graduate Program

 - A GRE General Test score of 150 verbal and 141 quantitative.

-- Two letters of recommendation (sent direclty to the graduate advisor)
+- Two letters of recommendation (sent directly to the graduate coordinator)

 The graduate coordinator, in consultation with faculty, may approve conditional admission of a student who: meets the requirements for admission to the Graduate Division who has neither a major nor minor in Kinesiology; has a grade point average below 3.0 in the last 60 semester units (or 90 quarter units); or scores below 150 verbal and 141 quantitative on the GRE General Test.

 Thank you for your interest in the SJSU Department of Kinesiology Graduate Program, and best wishes in your journey towards your graduate degree.
 If there is anything you need, please do not hesitate to contact the current graduate coordinator, Dr. Ted Butryn, at: email@example.com

 - Upon finalizing your decision to study at San Jose State University in the Department of Kinesiology, make an appointment to speak to the Graduate Program Coordinator for an orientation to the department.